pburtchaell/redux-promise-middleware/.github/CONTRIBUTING.md

 # Contributing

-**Imperative: pull requests must include tests and documentation and issues must follow guidelines.**
+**It is imperative that pull requests include tests and documentation and issues follow guidelines.** Please be familar with the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/)before contributing to this project. :smile:

 ## Getting Started